AlirezaMohammadzadeh/CardioMLP-Genetic-Optimization/README.md

 - The cardiovascular disease dataset used in this project is sourced from [source].
 - Special thanks to the creators of DEAP for the genetic algorithm implementation.

----

-Feel free to modify this further if needed!